tesseract-robotics/tesseract/README.md

 ..
 NOTE: Must be a clean build when generating a code coverage report.
 Also must build in debug.

+### Exclude Code From Code Coverage

+- LCOV_EXCL_LINE
+  - Lines containing this marker will be excluded.
+- LCOV_EXCL_START
+  - Marks the beginning of an excluded section.
+The current line is part of this section.
+- LCOV_EXCL_STOP
+  - Marks the end of an excluded section.
+The current line not part of this section.

+..
+NOTE: You can replace **LCOV** above with **GCOV** or **GCOVR**.

 ## Build Branch Sphinx Documentation

 ```